PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

 \subsection{Data Collection and Analysis}

-We used a mixed-methods approach, collecting quantitative data from inter-task questionnaires and qualitative data from participants' written review outcomes and think-aloud protocols.
+We used a mixed-methods approach, collecting quantitative data from validated psychometric scales and qualitative data from participants' written review outcomes and think-aloud protocols, with qualitative findings used to interpret and contextualize patterns in the quantitative measures.

-\paragraph{\textbf{Inter-Task Questionnaires (EQ1, EQ2, EQ4).}} After each of the two review tasks, participants completed a questionnaire containing scales adapted from established instruments, all using a 7-point Likert scale (1 = Strongly Disagree, 4 = Neutral, 7 = Strongly Agree).
+\paragraph{\textbf{Inter-Task Questionnaires (EQ1, EQ2, EQ4).}} After each of the two review tasks, participants completed a questionnaire adapted from established psychological scales (Appendix~\ref{appendix:inter_task_survey}).
+All questions using a 7-point Likert scale (1 = Strongly Disagree, 4 = Neutral, 7 = Strongly Agree).
+To ensure the measures were ecologically valid for the specific domain of privacy UX, we followed established methodological practices in UX research, adapting the wording of original items to refer explicitly to the privacy review context (e.g., changing this activity'' to this privacy review process'') while preserving the semantic meaning of the core constructs~\cite{perrig2024measurement, tyack2020self}.
+We assessed scale reliability using Cronbach’s alpha~\cite{tavakol2011making}.
+All three scales showed good internal consistency.

-To measure \textbf{empathy (EQ1)}, we used a 6-item scale adapted from two frameworks to capture three key dimensions.
-From the Interpersonal Reactivity Index (IRI)~\cite{davis1983measuring}, we selected items to measure two core, other-oriented dimensions: \textit{cognitive empathy}, operationalized through the Perspective-Taking subscale (imagining the user's standpoint), and \textit{affective empathy}, operationalized through the Empathic Concern subscale (feeling concern for user harm).
-To this, we added \textit{Accountability} from HCI empathy probes~\cite{10.1145/2702123.2702466} to measure how empathy translates into a desire for design action.
+To measure \textit{empathy (EQ1)}, we utilized a 6-item scale synthesizing dimensions from two frameworks.
+We selected items from the Interpersonal Reactivity Index (IRI)~\cite{davis1983measuring} to assess the participant's capacity to adopt the user's perspective (cognitive empathy) and feel concern for potential user harms (affective empathy).
+As design empathy specifically aims to support ``ideation and decision making''~\cite{mattelmaki2002empathy}, we supplemented the IRI with Empathy Probe items~\cite{10.1145/2702123.2702466,mattelmaki2002empathy} to measure how empathic understanding translates into a desire for design action (Cronbach’s $\alpha = .827$).

-For \textbf{intrinsic motivation (EQ2)}, we adapted a 7-item scale from the Intrinsic Motivation Inventory (IMI)~\cite{ryan1983relation}.
-We chose four subscales to assess key aspects of this experience: \textit{Interest/Enjoyment} as the core measure of intrinsic motivation, \textit{Perceived Competence} to assess self-efficacy in the privacy review task, \textit{Value} to capture the activity's perceived meaningfulness, and \textit{Perceived Importance} to gauge participants attitude towards privacy review.
+For \textit{intrinsic motivation (EQ2)}, we adapted a 7-item scale based on the Intrinsic Motivation Inventory (IMI)~\cite{ryan1983relation}, consistent with its widespread use in HCI evaluation~\cite{tyack2020self}.
+We selected items that targeted the participant's engagement, perceived competence in performing the analysis, and the perceived value of the review activity (Cronbach’s $\alpha = .908$).